MikeHopley/ftl-ships-strategy/index.md

 Shields-3, shields-4, then look for weapons.
 If you're still low on crew in the mid-game, buy some.

 Typically board with the Lanius and Mantis.
 Keep the teleporter full of oxygen, and have your Lanius walk into it during the FTL jump.
+When completely safe, destroy systems for surrender offers (as low as 2 hull).

 The Lanius cannot use the medical airlock, so try to limit damage to them or get them killed off just before the fight ends.
 Remember that the Engi can board too.
 Boarding with 3 crew can often disable clone/medbays without spending missiles.